bloominstituteoftechnology/node-db-challenge/Review.md

 5. What SQL statement is used to retrieve data from a table?

-    A SELECT statement is used to retrieve data from SQL tables.
+    A SELECT/FROM statement is used to retrieve data from SQL tables.

 6. What SQL clause is used to filter the results of a query?